libp2p/docs/content/concepts/transport.md

 - Overcomes the latency of connection setup
 - Overcomes the ossification risks of TCP

-and, ideally, with the guarantees of TCP.
+and, ideally, keeps the guarantees of TCP.

 In 2014, a new transport protocol called QUIC (which, at the time, stood for Quick UDP Internet Connections, but now